Serving Static Files in Ruby

 There are three benefits to separating the view from the application.

-3. The biggest benefit is that the programmer and the designer can work on the Ruby and HTML code separately, without stepping over each others' toes.
-I think this was the major benefit Rails introduced in 2004, which was quite a big deal back then.
+Rack::Reloadermiddleware), and they can vary on their own pace. - The biggest benefit is that the programmer and the designer can work on the Ruby and HTML code separately, without stepping over each others' toes.
+This was the major benefit Rails introduced in 2004, which was quite a big deal back then.

 Refresh the browser to verify that everything is still working.